Mormonism and polygamy: 1887 Edmunds–Tucker Act

+1879 Reynolds vs. United States

+In 1879, the Supreme Court ruled that a defendant cannot claim a religious obligation as a valid defense to a crime and upheld the Morrill Anti-Bigamy Act in Reynolds v.
+United States.
+The Court said that while holding a religious belief was protected under the First Amendment right of freedom of religion, practicing a religious belief that broke the law was not.
+Reynolds vs. United States was the Supreme Court's first case in which a party used the right of freedom of religion as a defense.
+The ruling concluded that Mormons could be charged with committing bigamy despite their religious beliefs.

-1890 Manifesto banning plural marriage
+1890 Manifesto banning polygamy

 The final element in Woodruff's revelatory experience came on the evening of September 23, 1890.
 The following morning, he reported to some of the general authorities that he had struggled throughout the night with the Lord regarding the path that should be pursued.
-The result was a 510-word handwritten manuscript which stated his intentions to comply with the law and denied that the church continued to solemnize or condone plural marriages.
+The result was a 510-word handwritten manuscript which stated his intentions to comply with the law and denied that the church continued to solemnize or condone polygamous marriages.
 The document was later edited by George Q. Cannon of the First Presidency and others to its present 356 words.
 On October 6, 1890, it was presented to the Latter-day Saints at the General Conference and unanimously approved.

 While many church leaders in 1890 regarded the Manifesto as inspired, there were differences among them about its scope and permanence.
 Contemporary opinions include the contention that the manifesto was more related to an effort to achieve statehood for the Utah territory.
 Some leaders were reluctant to terminate a long-standing practice that was regarded as divinely mandated.
-As a result, over 200 plural marriages were performed between 1890 and 1904.
+As a result, over 200 polygamous marriages were performed between 1890 and 1904.